The Ultimate Must-Do SEO Checklist

 Any page that you fail to index will not show in the SERPs, which means you can never have your target audience visiting it.

 That would be a shame.

-To get the top rank for your target keywords, you need higher quality, and greater number of, links pointing to your content from other websites.
+To get the top rank for your target keywords, you need higher quality links in greater volumes pointing to your content from other websites.